 The idea behind development banks is: they finance companies that otherwise would not be granted loans but are most likely to be profitable in the long run or companies that contribute to economic development.
 Hence, development banks shall remedy identified cases of market failure by improving access to the capital market for select companies and promising industries.

 And there is the problem.
 Even the most benevolent social planner is not capable of identifying relevant market failures and future industries.
 Additionally, if we consider that the respective agenda of leading politicians influences the investment policy of development banks, our confidence in their ability to spot the correct investments should weaken even more.
 History has shown and common sense tells us that resources are not put to their best use when the working of the competitive market process is undermined by government interference.
 Politically influenced misjudgments may lead to high recurring subsidies or a painful reallocation of resources in the future.

 There is some evidence of this.
 Explicit and implicit government guarantees give development banks a competitive advantage over their private counterparts.
-Due to the guarantees, development banks are able to raise equity and debt at lower costs than other banks.
+Due to the guarantees, development banks (and their subsidaries) are able to raise equity and debt at lower costs than other banks.
 Services therefore may be offered at lower costs.
 Customers may move away from private banks, even in cases where no apparent market failure exists.
 For example, the clients of the export financing business of Ipex, a subsidiary of KfW, include well-known companies such as BMW and United Airlines.
-These companies should have no difficulties in getting loans from private banks for profitable projects.
+These companies should have no difficulties in getting loans from other private banks for profitable projects.

 Moreover, development banks subsidize companies and sectors that do not seem to fit the profile of eligible projects (for example housing construction).
 In doing so, they do not solely influence the allocation of resources across industrial sectors, but change the composition of credit portfolios toward supported industries.
 Consequently, industry-specific shocks may have larger consequences.